A Melding of Sacred Symbols in Luquillo

-The first thing you notice in the church is the massive alterpiece.
+The first thing you notice in the church is the massive altarpiece.
 It has symbolism of the peaks of El Yunque, with huge bending palm trees that surround the crucifix.
 There are sea grapes and leaves around the tabernacle.
 And, if you look closely, you’ll notice the Taino symbols, coqui frogs and the Puerto Rican parrot among the more "traditional" images.

 Everything here as a deeper, symbolic meaning that what you initially see on the surface.
 The Tainos believed that Yukiyú (the rainforest, that’s where El Yunque comes from) was a protector of the people during hurricanes.
 Just as the Catholic Church believes Jesus is the protector.
 The bending palm trees (which were originally brought to the island by the Spaniards from Africa), represent the hardships of life and the slavery that the blacks and Tainos had to endure.
 The sea grapes, vegetation and animals represent life, the love of nature and God’s gifts to us.

-The alter has a beach scene of a mother pelican feeding her young.
+The altar has a beach scene of a mother pelican feeding her young.
 It seems so odd to be there, but they explain how the mother pelican feeds her young from her own meal (sacrificing herself and needs), just as they believe Jesus gave himself for his people’s life/well being.

 Though there are quite a few carved pieces in the church, there used to be many more.
 Apparently, a number of them were removed when the church was "modernized".